andrewgleave/react-weather/README.md

 Includes `server.go`, a simple Go-based JSON API to handle geocoding and interfacing with Forecast's API.

 ###Getting started

 To get up and running, you'll need to set `rootAssetPath` to the absolute path of your cloned repo, and replace the placeholder string in `forecastURL` with your own key.

+###Usage

+Click the location text to show the location search input.
+Click anywhere on app itself to show an hourly breakdown of the weather for the next 24 hours.

 ### Contributors